Harshitmoriya/Book_comparison/docs/Product.md

 # How I am going to do this:

-  Firstly we are going to design a wireframe which contains a basic content of our website.After that we are going to make database for storing user input and for connecting databse to ou website we use REST api.
-We are going to use pyhton
+  Firstly we are going to design a wireframe which contains a basic content of our website by which we can get a blueprint that how our website should contain.After that we are going to make database for storing user data.
+We are going to use:
+* Python
+* HTML
+* CSS
+* Visual Studio Code

 # Database Schema design: